httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Confusion Regarding Request Scheme

-Many existing HTTP/1.1 implementations use the presence or absence of TLS in the stack to determine whether requests are for `http` or `https` resources.
-This is necessary in many cases because the most common form of an HTTP/1.1 request does not carry an explicit indication of the URI scheme.

-HTTP/1.1 MUST NOT be used for opportunistically secured requests.

 Some HTTP/1.1 implementations use ambient signals to determine if a request is for an `https` resource.
 For example, implementations might look for TLS on the stack or a port number of 443.
-An implementation that supports opportunistically secured requests SHOULD suppress these signals if there is any potential for confusion.
+This is necessary in many cases because the most common form of an HTTP/1.1 request does not carry an explicit indication of the URI scheme.
+An implementation that is serving an opportunistically secured request SHOULD suppress these signals for `http` resources.

+HTTP/1.1 MUST NOT be used to serve opportunistically secured requests.
+HTTP/1.1 can be used to discover an opportunistically secured alternative service.

 --- back